How to Create a Google AdWords Campaign

-So, you want to start a pay-per-click advertising campaign on Google AdWords.
-Let’s walk through each step to get you started.
+So, you want to start a pay-per-click advertising campaign.
+Let’s walk through each step on how to create a Google AdWords campaign.
 Then, we’ll discuss some tips and strategies to optimize the campaign.

 To start, go to https://adwords.google.com.
 You’ll be guided through a wizard to start the process.
 In one of the first steps, you may see a message that says We recommend AdWords Express for your business.
 If you see that message, click Switch to AdWords.
 The Express option streamlines the process but as a result, is more limited.
 This guide outlines the process for the standard AdWords tool, not the Express version.